fahimermo/azure-devops-importer/README.md

 **Note: In order to install an extension into your Aha!
 Develop account, you must be an account administrator.**

-TODO: Fill in a link to your built extension package Install the azure-devops-importer extension by clicking [here](https://secure.aha.io/settings/account/extensions/install?url=).
+Install the Azure devops Importer extension by clicking [here](https://secure.aha.io/settings/account/extensions/install?url=).

 ## Working on the extension